ItalyPaleAle/calendar-next-demo/README.md

 #### Setting up the OAuth redirect URI

-Note that authentication won't quite work yet, because we haven't set up the correct "redirect URIs" for OAuth.
+Note that with the URL above authentication won't quite work yet, because we haven't set up the correct "redirect URIs" for OAuth.

-In the Azure Active Directory app's configuration, add another redirect URI, pointing to the address on the IPFS gateway: `https://gateway.ipfs.io/ipfs/QmSV86hY1Qen22aWrLinNrXmhdc7LbvaFFJZW3ooj96XcU/` (don't forget the trailing slash!)
+In the Azure Active Directory app's configuration, add another redirect URI (just like you've done earlier), pointing to the address on the IPFS gateway: `https://gateway.ipfs.io/ipfs/QmSV86hY1Qen22aWrLinNrXmhdc7LbvaFFJZW3ooj96XcU/` (don't forget the trailing slash!)

 ### Setting up IPNS with DNSLink